Things To Do

-A typical visit to Florissant Fossil Beds National Monument is about 2 hours.
+A typical visit to Florissant Fossil Beds National Monument lasts about 2 - 4 hours.
 We recommend that all visitors begin their visit at the visitor center.

 At the visitor center, you will receive orientation information and you can see geologic exhibits and fossil displays.
 The bookstore and bathrooms are also located there.